Giant Eagle & Duquesne University

 PGY1 Community Practice Residency

-• Pharmacist licensure in the state of Pennsylvania and licensure for Authorization to Administer Injectables in the state of Pennsylvania
+- Licensure for Authorization to Administer Injectables in the state of Pennsylvania (by September 30)

 For more information on the residency program, contact the residency program director: